Visiting Facebook EU- yep, we really did!

 It is often the unexpected things in life that can be the most memorable.
 That has been the case for us in Dublin.
 When we left New Zealand we had no idea that we would get to go and meet with some of the team at Facebook in Dublin.
 It came about via conversation during our meeting in London with the Diana award.
 They work with Facebook to facilitate a youth board; which you can apply to be a part of.

 Every year Facebook hosts the youth board for one day and supports them to put projects in place and take action within their own schools and communities.
 The board comes to the offices in Dublin, where they take part training, find put about the work FB are doing and give them feedback on their policies and products.

-After the Diana Award told us all the details about how the youth council works and that there was a Facebook office in Dublin, we were egger to know more.
-We emailed our Facebook contact, and asked her if it would be possible to meet up with some of the Irish team.
+After the Diana Award told us all the details about how the youth council works and that there was a Facebook office in Dublin, we were eager to know more.
+We emailed Facebook and asked if it would be possible to meet up with some of the Irish team.

 We knew that on such short notice and Facebook being a pretty busy place that this was unlikely, but you don’t know if you don’t try!
 The crew at Facebook in Dublin replied saying they would love to meet with us… The unexpected happened!
 Yusss!

 So today we found ourselves at Facebook!
 They found their way into my heart pretty quickly.
 We had been offered free chocolate and lollies before we even left reception.